jessica-jones/jessica-jones.github.io/essays/butterbrickle.md

 First off, only B is actually a question; which implies it has an answer.
 "Question" A is a statement.
 It sounds like a google search - the author could just copy and paste it in.
 It sounds like something that would require you to ask a question for clarification.
 It sounds like extra work on your part, if you choose to accept it.

-The structure of B's title stears you to a future answer “processing a sorted array is faster because…”.
-I think this makes the question seem more approachable.
+B's title is specific, which I think makes it seem more approachable because you know what to do with this inquiry.
+The structure of B's title stears you to a future answer such as “processing a sorted array is faster because…”.
+You already know if your efforts are going to be worth anything because you can measure if you've answered the question.
 It is definitely getting off on the right foot!

 Let Me Explain...